Whitewater, WI Real Estate

 Median List Price

-The median list price in February was $347,500.
-The median list price for homes in February rose by $30,100 compared to last month.
-This represents a 9.48% increase from January.
-Compared to the same month last year, the median list price of homes decreased ($42,400) representing a -10.87% year-over-year decrease.
+The median list price in April was $349,900.
+The median list price for homes in April fell by ($30,000) compared to last month.
+This represents a 7.89% decrease from March.
+Compared to the same month last year, the median list price of homes increased $30,000 representing a 9.37% year-over-year increase.

 The median list price is the middle value of all currently active listings as reported in the MLS systems in the market area when you arrange these list prices from lowest to highest.
 This is a better indicator than the average as the median does not change as much as a result of the existence of a few unusually low or high list prices.